 For the student to put herself in the best position and stay in the government’s good graces, and for an employer to ensure that the student’s employment is not interrupted, it is important to discuss with an experienced immigration attorney at Shihab Burke, LLC, Attorneys At Law.

 Unlike other “dual intent” visas such as the H-1B and L-1, the F1 visa has a “nonimmigrant intent” requirement.
 This requirement means, essentially, that the student is coming to the U.S. for school only and intends to return home after completing her studies.

 To establish “nonimmigrant intent,” the student must generally show strong ties to her homeland, such as family, friends, property, and employment opportunities that remain abroad.

 This intent can certainly change over time, but this assessment will be made by the U.S. government officials every time the student seeks admission to the U.S. on F1 visa after travelling abroad.
 Thus, if a student has a potential employer file an immigrant petition on her behalf, her ability to re-enter the U.S. after travelling abroad may be jeopardized, which could then jeopardize the employment opportunity itself.
 For every student on F1 visa, it is therefore important to discuss your travel plans with an experienced immigration attorney.

 Hire a Skilled Law Firm

 Advice from a good immigration lawyer is imperative for all international students and their employers.
-The knowledgeable attorneys at Sam Shihab & Associates can help by providing sound legal advice and services.
+The knowledgeable attorneys at Shihab Burke, LLC, Attorneys At Law can help by providing sound legal advice and services.
 Our offices are in Dublin and Columbus, Ohio and in Troy, Michigan, but we also work with clients from all parts of the world.
-From anywhere in the world, feel free to phone or email one of our skilled attorneys at Sam Shihab & Associates, so we can talk about your specific visa needs and options.
+From anywhere in the world, feel free to phone or email one of our skilled attorneys at Shihab Burke, LLC, Attorneys At Law, so we can talk about your specific visa needs and options.